james-sciortino/dna-get-interface-report/readme.txt

 Example Use-Case:
 Imagine you have a building on your Campus LAN which the business plans to expand with new users, new cubicles, new Access Points, etc.
 Your manager tasks you with generating a report of *existing* active interfaces on the *existing* switches in the building, to better understand how many new switches are required.
-The generated report will detail how many *access* ports are used, how many *module* (or, *uplink*) interfaces are used, and how many interfaces are currently available.
+    - The generated report will detail how many *access* ports are used, how many *module* (or, *uplink*) interfaces are used, and how many interfaces are currently available.
-You will be presented with a PrettyTable in your Bash or PowerShell terminal with this report, and a .CSV file will be created with this report.
+    - You will be presented with a PrettyTable in your Bash or PowerShell terminal with this report, and a .CSV file will be created with this report.
-The .CSV file will be titled with today's date, and can be shared with management.
+    - The .CSV file will be titled with today's date, and can be shared with management.

-In this scenario, we have two Cisco Catalyst switches: Two Catalyst 9300 Series Switches, and one Catalyst 9400 Series Switch.
+In this scenario, we have three Cisco Catalyst switches: Two Catalyst 9300 Series Switches, and one Catalyst 9400 Series Switch:

 $ python main.py
 +--------------------------------------+-------------------------------------+-----------------+-----------------+----------------+------------------+-------------+